-Gift aid includes grants, scholarships and other aid as determined by our office, in coordination with federal, state, and the university.
+Gift aid includes grants, scholarships and other aid as determined by our office, in coordination with federal, state, and university regulations.
 This section will also include any gift aid that a student receives from other departments or private agencies/organizations.
 Students are responsible for reporting outside scholarships to ensure his or her financial aid package is adjusted accordingly.

-Gaucho Health Insurance Grant
+UCSB Health Insurance Grant

-Beginning in the 2017-2018 academic year, Student Health will notify the Office of Financial Aid and Scholarships of each student who waives out of Gaucho Health Insurance (GHI).
-Incoming freshmen and transfer students who waive out of Gaucho Health Insurance and receive the Gaucho Health Insurance Grant will see the grant removed from their financial aid letter.
-UCSB Grant recipients who waive the Gaucho Health Insurance cost will still be awarded funding to cover the cost of the Gaucho Access Plan (GAP).
+Beginning in the 2017-2018 academic year, Student Health will notify the Office of Financial Aid and Scholarships of each student who waives out of Student Health Insurance.
+Incoming freshmen and transfer students who waive out of Student Health Insurance and receive the UCSB Health Insurance Grant will see the grant removed from their financial aid award letter.
+UCSB Scholarship recipients who waive the Student Health Insurance cost will still be awarded funding to cover the cost of the Gaucho Access Plan (GAP).
 This policy will be implemented Fall 2017, affecting only new incoming freshmen and transfer students.
-For more information about Gaucho Health Insurance, please see UCSB's Student Health website (studenthealth.sa.ucsb.edu).
+For more information about Student Health Insurance, please see UCSB's Student Health website (studenthealth.sa.ucsb.edu).